alexdlaird/pyngrok/docs/integrations.rst

 socket, then the client/server communicate via the publicly exposed address.

 For this code to run, we first need to go to
 `ngrok's Reserved TCP Addresses <https://dashboard.ngrok.com/reserved>`_ and make a reservation.
-Set the URL and PORT environment variables pointing to that reserved address.
+Set the HOST and PORT environment variables pointing to that reserved address.

 Now create :code:`server.py` with the following code: